GoogleCloudPlatform/rad-lab/radlab-launcher/README.md

-# RAD Lab Installer
+# RAD Lab Launcher

-The RAD Lab installer provides an automated way to create the modules inside your Google Cloud environment.
+The RAD Lab Launcher provides an automated way to create the modules inside your Google Cloud environment.

 ## Steps to Install RAD Lab Pre-requisites